KamranTailor/timetable-and-toDo-app/README.md

     You can use two different ways to run the program:

     A. Open the file **run.cmd** for Windows or **run.sh** for Mac to open the program.
-    B. Open the terminal in the correct directory and type the command
+    B. Open the terminal in the correct directory and type the command:
     ```
     node index.js
     ```